Engineering permits and reviews by the City Engineer are generally required for all projects under the jurisdiction of the City that involve the:

 - Relocating an existing sign on a building face, awning, pole or otherwise freestanding

 All signs within the City of Hood River are regulated under the provisions of the Hood River Municipal Code Chapter 18 – for more information regarding sings, visit the Signs and Sign Ordinance page

 A site plan is required with every Construction Site/Right-of-Way permit application.
-Small projects only require a Sketch Plan, larger projects require a Detailed Engineering Plan.
+Small projects only require a Level 1 Site Plan, larger projects require a Level 2 Civil Engineering Plan.